 Vaccination Clinics are held in September and April

-See Veterinary Services (right side of page)for specific dates and times for the bi-annual clinic
+See Veterinary Services on our calendar for specific dates and times for the bi-annual clinic.

 ALL DOGS MUST BE LEASHED